Signal-to-Noise Ratio: The Only AI Metric That Matters and Nobody Measures

 PERSONA: PostgreSQL DBA with 10+ years production experience CONTEXT: PostgreSQL 14 on AWS RDS db.r6g.xlarge.
 300GB data.
 847 tables.
 Degradation started 3 months ago after adding 3 new reporting queries.
 DATA: Slowest query: 47 seconds (was 2 seconds). pg_stat_statements shows sequential scans on orders table (180M rows).
 Connection count: 85 average, 340 peak.
 CPU: 78% average.
 IOPS: 12,000 (provisioned: 15,000).
 CONSTRAINTS: Cannot add read replicas (budget).
 Cannot upgrade instance size.
 Must maintain <5 second response time for top 10 queries.
 Changes must be reversible.
 No downtime.
 FORMAT: Ranked list of optimizations.
 Each item: problem description, exact SQL fix, expected improvement percentage, risk level, reversibility.
 TASK: Diagnose the 3 highest-impact performance bottlenecks and provide the exact fixes.

 Same problem.
 Same model.
-SNR went from 0.054 to 0.78 — a 14x improvement.
-The output went from generic advice about indexing and caching to 3 specific diagnoses with exact SQL, measured impact predictions, and risk assessments.
+SNR went from 0.054 to 0.78, a 14x improvement.
+The output changed from generic advice about indexing and caching to 3 specific diagnoses with exact SQL, measured impact predictions, and risk ratings.
 The model did not get smarter.
-I made the signal cleaner.
+The signal got cleaner.

 Measure your SNR.
-It is the only number that predicts whether your AI will help you or waste your money.
+It is the one number that tells you whether your AI will help you or waste your money.

 Transform any prompt into 6 Nyquist-compliant bands